 - A two runway system able to handle both existing and planned intercontinental commercial aircraft

-- An International Terminal building with nine operational aircraft bays, five of which have aerobridges
+- International Terminal (T1) building with nine operational aircraft bays, five of which have aerobridges

-- A Multi-User Domestic Terminal complex with three freighter positions and a total of 22 operational aircraft bays, five of which have aerobridges.
+- Multi-User Domestic complex (T3 and T4) with three freighter positions and a total of 22 operational aircraft bays, five of which have aerobridges.
 T4 is operated by Qantas Airways Limited.

 - Air freight, aviation fuel and in-flight catering facilities